 Rita Feldmann Flowers offers creative floral design and installations for special events throughout Melbourne and surrounding regions.
 The design philosophy is founded on sustainable business practices.
 This includes not using floral foam, the use of reusable vessels, avoiding single-use plastic sundries, managing waste and designing to feature the best locally-grown, seasonal flowers and foliage the Dandenong Ranges has to offer.

-Rita Feldmann is the founder of the Sustainable Floristry Network and is also available for writing, public speaking, workshops and demonstrations.
+Rita Feldmann is Director of the Sustainable Floristry Network and is a regular contributor for Flowers Magazine.
+She holds a Bachelor of Science (Botany) and a Graduate Diploma of Science Journalism and is available for writing, public speaking, workshops and demonstrations.

 My inspiration comes from nature, the landscape and from spending most of my life in the Dandenong Ranges.
 My goal with each event is to do something unique that celebrates the best of what is in season locally in the chosen space.